wosherco/bashbuddy/apps/docs/docs/privacy.md

 # How to we handle your data?

-Other solutions similar to BashBuddy always relay on cloud processing, without knowing where your data is going or how it's being used.
+Other solutions similar to BashBuddy always rely on cloud processing, without knowing where your data is going or how it's being used.

 BashBuddy is different.
 We believe that your data should always stay on your own system.